 What if I’m not happy with the course?
 Can I get my money back?

 You have 10 days to decide whether this course is for you.
 If you aren’t completely satisfied, let us know and we’ll refund your money in full.
 You have nothing to lose and everything to gain!

 Why doesn’t this course have lifetime access?

 Frankly, you don’t have a lifetime to prepare.
 Part of the reason that we offer such an intense course is because we want our students to push hard to become as prepared as possible, as quickly as possible.
 Eight weeks with our Prepping Intensive is a short amount of time.
-However, you have 12 full months following the end of the course to go back and read articles, print them out, watch and rewatch webinars, etc. We emphasize taking action, not just reading, pondering, and talking about preparing.
+However, you have lifetime access to go back and read articles, print them out, watch and rewatch webinars, etc. We emphasize taking action, not just reading, pondering, and talking about preparing.

 What is the difference between the 8-Week Prepping Intensive and the 6-Week Advanced Intensive?

 The 8-Week Intensive is foundational preparedness, focusing on topics like emergency food storage, water storage and purification, getting your house prepped for emergencies, and planning for potential evacuations.
 We meet every week to discuss the assignments and allow time for questions.
 This means that there is a lot of accountability in the 8-week class.
 The 6-Week Advanced Class focuses on long-term sustainability, DIYs, and skills.
 Study is more independent and there are no weekly check-ins.
 You can learn more about the differences HERE.

 Is the Prepping Intensive a prerequisite before you can take the Advanced Intensive?